Get Ahead Before the Year Ends: The 10 Skills You’ll Need for 2026

 How to develop it:

-Reflect on past decisions: What information did you rely on, and what would you do differently next time?
+Reflect on past decisions — what information did ou rely on, and what would you change next time?

 Final Thoughts